assimp/assimp-docs/source/usage/use_the_lib.rst

     // Kill it after the work is done DefaultLogger::kill();

-At first you have to create the default-logger-instance (create).
+At first, you have to create the default-logger-instance (create).
 Now you are ready to rock and can log a little bit around.
-After that you should kill it to release the singleton instance.
+After that, you should kill it to release the singleton instance.

-If you want to integrate the assimp-log into your own GUI it my be helpful to have a mechanism writing the logs into your own log windows.
+If you want to integrate the assimp-log into your own GUI it may be helpful to have a mechanism writing the logs into your own log windows.
 The logger interface provides this by implementing an interface called **LogStream**.
 You can attach and detach this log stream to the default-logger instance or any implementation derived from Logger.
-Just derivate your own logger from the abstract base-class **LogStream** and overwrite the write-method:
+Just derivate your own logger from the abstract base-class **LogStream** and overwrite the write method:

 ::